 Up a steep dirt road in the tiny village of Santu Lussurgiu in central Sardinia is Distillerie Lussurgesi, where Carlo Pische makes mirto, the tangy bittersweet myrtle liqueur ubiquitous on the island as the go-to digestivo.

 The building used to be his garage until Pische, 60, went from being an auto mechanic to a distiller.
-Now it’s crammed with mostly hand-operated equipment, bottling and packaging materials, samples for his laboratory and the other accouterments of an artisanal spirits business.
+Now it’s crammed with mostly hand-operated equipment, bottling and packaging materials, samples for his laboratory and the other accoutrements one might expect to find inside an artisanal spirits business.

 The common myrtle bush (Myrtus communis) grows wild through the Mediterranean and can be found all over Sardinia and Corsica.
 Sacred to Aphrodite and Demeter, myrtle was worn by Athenian judges and woven into the wreaths Greek and Roman Olympians wore.

 The word even has its roots in Greek mythology.
 Myrsìne was a young girl transformed by Athena into the shrub because she dared to beat a male competitor in the games.
-As a token of peace and love, myrtle was part of bridal decorations (including Queen Victoria’s bouquet), and its many medicinal uses date to antiquity.
+As a token of peace and love, myrtle was often incorporated into bridal decorations (including Queen Victoria’s bouquet), and its many medicinal uses date to antiquity.

 There are three types of mirto: mirto rosso, made from the purple berries; mirto bianco, which come from white berries; and a variety of mirto that comes from the leaves.
 Pische concentrates on mirto rosso, which he bottles under the brand Judu.